-3.07 Delegation of Authority
+3.07 Delegation of Authority (Revised 6/3/13)

 - a.
-The superintendent of schools may delegate duties or work to subordinate officers or employees as required for the effective administration of the school system, except in such matters as when the statutes or resolutions of the Board of Education prohibit the delegation of such authority.
+The superintendent of schools may delegate duties or work to subordinate officers or employees as required for the effective administration of the school system, except in such matters as when the statutes or policies or resolutions of the Board of Education prohibit the delegation of such authority.
 Work completed upon delegation of the superintendent shall be deemed as having been done by the superintendent of schools. - b.
 All reports or recommendations to the board from any officer or employee under the direction of the superintendent shall be made to the Office of the Superintendent unless otherwise directed by the Board of Education.